Dissipative continuation for ground-state preparation at chemical transition states: Dissipative Evolution

 The proof of~\Cref{thm:reaction-path-runtime_informal} rests on three lemmas.
 First,~\cref{lem:dk_constant} shows that if we discretize the reaction coordinate finely enough, then successive ground states along the grid have non-trivial overlap.
 Equivalently, the cumulative rotation of the ground state along the path determines how many grid points $N_H$ are needed.
 Thus, the smoothness of the reaction path implies that a polynomially small number of reaction geometries are required.

 Next,~\Cref{lem:eth-informal} gives a tail bound on the ground-state hitting time $\tau_0$ for the Markov chain with kernel $P$, assuming the ETH-motivated uniform downward drift condition (see~\Cref{sec:eth-shell-mixing} for a formal definition).
 The uniform downward drift condition reflects the ETH expectation that a local jump operator couples a typical excited eigenstate to a dense set of lower-energy eigenstates with broadly distributed matrix elements.
+In such settings, convergence does not rely on the absence of local minima but rather on local smoothness and conditioning that induce a monotonic descent direction~\cite{jacot2018neural}.
 Although the number of accessible lower-energy states grows rapidly with energy, the typical matrix elements to each state decrease accordingly, so that the summed probability of downward energy transitions remains essentially constant.

 \Cref{lem:linear_cooling_informal} then shows that for a sufficiently warm start and Lipschitz-smooth path, the required number of cooling steps scales linearly with $N_o$.
 Combined with the discretization bound~\Cref{lem:dk_constant} and the implementation scaling from~\cref{sec:resource-estimates}, these results yield the overall runtime scaling in~\cref{equ:gate_complexity}.